-Front’s SLA rules are like guardrails for your inbox, so you and your team can respond to every customer in time.
-Just set your response time goal and when it should apply, and Front will take care of surfacing urgent conversations for your team to reply — even before a breach happens.
+Front’s SLA rules are like guardrails for your inbox, so you and your team can ensure every customer is responded to in time.
+Just set your response time goal and specify when breaches should apply, and Front will take care of surfacing urgent conversations — even before a breach happens.

 How it works

 Front’s SLA rule builder allows you to define SLA breaches based on how much time has passed in a conversation without an outbound reply from your team, i.e. how long a customer spends waiting for a reply after they send you a message.

 If the conditions of your rule’s Scope are met, and your rule’s Time limit has passed, then the rule will trigger an SLA breach, and add an SLA breach tag to the conversation.
 You can add additional resulting Actions for SLA breaches, such as notifying specific teammates of a breach, automatically assigning breached conversations, and more.

 Add an optional SLA warning to your rule in order to bring attention to upcoming breaches before they occur.
 SLA warnings apply an SLA warning tag to help your team prioritize time-sensitive conversations.
 Like SLA breaches, you can add additional actions for SLA warnings.

 To set up SLA rules for your team, follow the steps below.